Entanglement of Inhomogeneous Free Bosons and Orthogonal Polynomials: Conclusion

 In this paper, we investigated the ground-state entanglement entropy in inhomogeneous free-boson models in one spatial dimension.
 We developed a powerful method to extract the leading term in the entanglement scaling, based on the analytic properties of the inhomogeneous potential.
 The key idea is to identify regions where the theory is massless, and to characterize the scaling of their effective size $\N_{\rm eff}\sim N^{a^*}$ in the large-$N$ limit.
 For regions whose contact point lies in the massless region, the entanglement diverges logarithmically with an effective central charge~$c_{\rm eff}=a^*$.
 In contrast, for subsystems whose contact point is in a massive region, the entanglement entropy scales as a constant with respect to the system size $N$.
 This method applies to arbitrary inhomogeneous models with smooth potential, and we illustrated it for a family of exactly-solvable models based on orthogonal polynomials of the Askey scheme, finding a perfect match with the exact numerical results.

 There are several points of interest for future investigations.
 First, it would be important to apply our method to other inhomogeneous bosonic systems.
 For instance, one could consider more general potentials, where no analytical calculations can be performed, or other solvable models not related to orthogonal polynomials.
 Second, one could study the impact of the inhomogeneous potential on other entanglement measures, such as the logarithmic negativity, to further probe the effect of inhomogeneities on the entanglement structure of quantum many-body states.
-Finally, one should investigate further the relation between our results and the curved-space approach, both for bosonic and fermionic systems.
 Generalizing our results in the case of higher-dimensional systems is also promising.
+For inhomogeneous fermionic systems, the curved-space CFT approach is a very powerful method to extract the entanglement scaling in the thermodynamic limit~\cite{DSVC17,Finkel:2021gji,Finkel:2020lgf}.
+A natural question would thus be to generalize the approach and apply it to inhomogeneous bosonic systems in order to refine the results we obtained in this paper, and in particular access the constant and subleading terms.
+However, this appears to be non trivial.
+Technically, the difficulty arises from the fact that the inhomogeneity coefficients $J_x,V_x$ in the Hamiltonian \eqref{inhomogHam} only pertain to the fields $\phi_x$, whereas the terms involving $\pi_x$ are homogeneous.
+In the continuous limit, this difference in the two fields generates consistency relations that can only be satisfied for $J_x=1$, i.e., the homogeneous case with an inhomogeneous potential.
+We leave this important point for future investigations.